paulHasselkuss/W210/exampleSite/content/docs/configuration.md

 title: <the page's title> #mandatory
 describtion: <the page's description> #recommended
 images:
-  - <image> #the first image will be used as the page's featured image
+  - <image> #the first image will be displayed as the page's main image above or beneath the contents
 toc: <true|false> #whether to display a table of contents, defaults to false
-layout: <none|simple|extended> #the page's listing style, defaults to none
+listStyle: <none|simple|extended> #the page's listing style, defaults to simple
 showSponsors: <true|false> #whether to show sponsors below the page, defaults to false
 hideBorder: <true|false> #whether to hide the header's border, defaults to false
 excludeFromSearch: <true|false> #whether to excldue this page from search reuslts, defaults to false